What these four NFL stars are saying about their suspensions

 "That's what we're going to do," he said, with a chuckle.

-Edelman, who added that quarterback Tom Brady has been "very helpful" in sharing with him how he handled a four-game NFL suspension in 2016, got a lot of work in the team's first three preseason games, totaling 71 offensive snaps.
+Edelman, who added that quarterback Tom Brady has been "very helpful" in sharing with him how he handled a four-game NFL suspension in 2016, got a lot of work in the first three preseason games, totaling 71 offensive snaps.
 Since he is coming back from a torn ACL that sidelined him for the 2017 season, he relayed he hopes to use the extra time to his advantage.

 "I put myself in this situation so it's more of, 'Let's get myself ready for when I can play.'
 Taking extra time to get my knee feeling great," he said. -- Mike Reiss